 If your state doesn’t even allow a lottery, don’t hold your breath waiting for it to legalize sports betting.
 You can’t rely on that as a 100-percent guarantee because Nevada, the original gambling capital of the US, doesn’t have a state lottery.

 Mississippi has brick and mortar gaming venues, so look for that state to soon entertain a wider source of revenue from sports betting.
-Alabama, Utah and Wyoming will also be hard sells for legalized sports betting, primarily for the same reason.
+Alabama, Utah, and Wyoming will also be hard sells for legalized sports betting, primarily for the same reason.

-The rest of the country is open game.
+The rest of the country is an open game.
 Most lawmakers are beginning to witness firsthand the philosophy behind the rulings in states such as New Jersey and Pennsylvania.
 License fees and taxes generated by online casinos alone are staggering.